 • Maintaining an Aviral (Free Flowing) and Nirmal (Clean) Ganga Post COVID-19 Special Ganga Dussehra Webinar

 • World Environment Day 2020: United Nations to a United Creation Webinar

-Additionally, in partnership with UNICEF, UNFPA, and WSSCC, GIWA has put together videos from faith leaders regarding the response to COVID-19 for massive social media sharing, to use the power of faith to encourage people to make smart decisions with regard to their health and safety, as well as the health of their community, the nation, and the world.
-This includes messages from faith leaders on topics such as staying at home, stopping the spread, and taking the pandemic seriously, and reminding people that the coronavirus doesn’t impact only people of a certain religion or race.
+Additionally, in partnership with UNICEF, UNFPA, and WSSCC, GIWA put together videos from faith leaders regarding the response to COVID-19 for massive social media sharing, to use the power of faith to encourage people to make smart decisions with regard to their health and safety, as well as the health of their community, the nation, and the world.
+These included messages from faith leaders on topics such as staying at home, stopping the spread, and taking the pandemic seriously, and reminding people that the coronavirus doesn’t impact only people of a certain religion or race.

 These videos aimed to remove any stigma or discrimination against people or groups of people surrounding the coronavirus, as such discrimination only further created borders and boundaries in this global fight against the virus.

 During the 2020 lockdown, free meals and shelter were provided to needy families to ensure nobody went hungry in the surrounding areas.
 Every day hundreds of people were fed a hot, sattvic and nutritious meal.

 In partnership with its sister organizations, GIWA supplied rations and other necessary supplies to thousands of families in Rishikesh and surrounding Himalayan regions during the lockdown, extended curfews and even in the first months after the lockdown opened, including helping thousands of poor families with rations and gifts during the hard times of the Diwali holiday season.